fersantxez/xmame-olpc/README.md

 After installation, there should be a new Desktop icon called `xmame`.
 Simply clicking on it will launch a terminal showing the games available in the system.
 Enter the name of a game to launch it.

 *NOTE*: `/usr/bin/xmame` is simply a wrapper script calling `/usr/bin/xmame.x11` with a number of options that I've found convenient.
-Feel free to adapt it or just call `xmame.x11` directly.
+Feel free to adapt it or just call `xmame.x11` directly if you feel like tickling with how this works by default.

 ## Screenshots